jla690/unofficial_anilist_program/README.md

 TODO:
 - Show trending media for anime and manga with thumbnails
-- Show more stuff on anime detail (should be trivial, just annoying) ~~- Convert this to Javascript instead of Python, to learn different things~~
+- Show more stuff on anime detail (should be trivial, just annoying)
+- ~~Convert this to Javascript instead of Python, to learn different things~~

 DONE:
 - Converting to React/Typescript/Tailwind